bradchesney79/effortless-hs256-jwt/README.md

+<span style="color:red">I believe I have brought the library to a usable and critiquable state.
+As of now, January 3rd of 2019, consider this library development stage grade code.</span>

+I created this package because I didn't love the existing libraries out there.
+Also, this package has only a dependency on the PDO database driver avaialble.

 So, this is a low level library designed to:

 - Allow you to specify the config parameters via passing them as arguments in the Ehjwt object instantiation
 - Allow you to specify a path and config file or use a config file in a default location with a default name of config/ehjwt-conf.php
 - Allow you to specify the config parameters with environment variables
-- Allow you to specify an environment variable that prevents overriding the environment variables
+- Allow you to additionally specify an environment variable that prevents overriding the environment variable configuration options
-- Allow you to set environment variables to specify the encryption key and a database or other PDO compatible persistent data store particulars
-- Allow you to be confident about settings, my library uses your environment variables, config file, or arguments passed to the instantiation constructor in that order for all configurable values

 - Allow you to rest easy that the algorithm will always be HS256
 - Allow you to create a JWT Token string with standard "claims" some prefilled according to the config file
 - Allow you to append custom claims